KalebKE/ME7Tuner/README.md

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2022/03/Screen-Shot-2022-03-04-at-4.21.29-PM.png "Closed Loop Derivative")

 * Click "Configure Filter" in the bottom left corner of the screen.
 This is where you can configure the filter for the incoming data.
-You can filter data by a minimum throttle angle, a minimum RPM, a maximum derivative (as discussed 1 is usually a good start).
+You can filter data by a minimum throttle angle, a minimum RPM, a maximum derivative (1 is usually a good start).

 * Click the "Correction" tab on the left side of the screen.
 You will see the current MLHFM plotted in blue and the corrected MLHFM plotted in red.
 The corrected MLHFM is also displayed in a table on the right hand side of the screen and can be copied directly into TunerPro.
 Clicking "Save MLFHM" will allow you to save MLFHM to a .csv file which can be loaded for the next set of corrections.